aws/aws-eks-best-practices/content/scalability/docs/supporting-infrastructure.md

             - 8-core-node-group    # match your node group name
 ```

-### Use compute resources efficiently
+## Use compute resources efficiently

 Compute resources include EC2 instances and availability zones.
 Using compute resources effectively will increase your scalability, availability, performance, and reduce your total cost.
-Predicting what instance types your cluster will need is an extremely difficult problem which is why we recommend not trying to predict every use case when you create a cluster.
-Instead of predicting and creating node groups you should use [Karpenter](https://karpenter.sh/) to provision workload instances on-demand based on the workload needs.
+Efficient resourse usage is extremely difficult to predict in an autoscaling environment with multiple applications.
+[Karpenter](https://karpenter.sh/) was created to provision instances on-demand based on the workload needs to maximize utilization and flexibility.

-Karpenter allows you to take advantage of all EKS compatible EC2 instance types as well as their different capacity types (e.g. on-demand, spot).
-This allows workloads to declare the type of compute resources it needs without first creating node groups or configuring label taints only for specific workloads.
-Please see the [Karpenter best practices](https://aws.github.io/aws-eks-best-practices/karpenter/) for more information.
-Consider enabling [consolidation](https://aws.github.io/aws-eks-best-practices/karpenter/#configure-requestslimits-for-all-non-cpu-resources-when-using-consolidation) in your Karpenter provisioner to replace nodes that are not fully utilized.
+Karpenter allows workloads to declare the type of compute resources it needs without first creating node groups or configuring label taints for specific nodes.
+See the [Karpenter best practices](https://aws.github.io/aws-eks-best-practices/karpenter/) for more information.
+Consider enabling [consolidation](https://aws.github.io/aws-eks-best-practices/karpenter/#configure-requestslimits-for-all-non-cpu-resources-when-using-consolidation) in your Karpenter provisioner to replace nodes that are under utilized.

-Review the guide for setting up [highly-available applications](https://aws.github.io/aws-eks-best-practices/reliability/docs/application/) to make sure you have enough replicas to handle incidents.

-### Automate Amazon Machine Image (AMI) updates
+## Automate Amazon Machine Image (AMI) updates

 Keeping worker node components up to date will make sure you have the latest security patches and compatible features with the Kubernetes API.
 Updating the kublet is the most important component for Kubernetes functionality, but automating OS, kernel, and locally installed application patches will reduce maintenance as you scale.